herrkaefer/cleanup-tabs/README.md

 Just **one click to close:**

+- URL begins with "chrome://" such as blank tabs, Chrome history
-- Google search result pages
+- URL includes "www.google." such as Google search result pages
 - stackoverflow question pages
-- blank tabs

 unless the tab is active or pinned.